J. Henry Edmunds: Construction and service

 J. Henry Edmunds was a pilot schooner built in March 1887, at the C. & R. Poillon shipyard in Brooklyn, New York, for a crew of eleven Pennsylvania pilots.
 She was known as the No. 3 of Philadelphia fleet.
 The cost of the J. Henry Edmunds was $13,000.

 The J. Henry Edmunds was registered as a pilot schooner with the Record of American and Foreign Shipping, from 1888 to 1993.
 Her ship master was Captain H. Bailey; her owners were Philadelphia pilots; built in 1887 at Brooklyn, New York (C. & R. Poillon); and her hailing port was the Port of Philadelphia.
 Her dimensions were 76.3 ft in length; 20.5 ft breadth of beam; 8.6 ft depth of hold; and 56 tons tonnage.

 During the Great Blizzard of 1888 the pilot boats J. Henry Edmunds and were blown out to sea during the storm.

-The pilot boats J. Henry Edmunds and Ebe W. Tunnell and their Cape May pilots, kept to their assigned area at the Five Fathom Bank, which was 25 mi east of Cape Henlopen until the Pilots' Association For The Bay & River Delaware was formed in November 28, 1896.
+The pilot boats J. Henry Edmunds and Ebe W. Tunnell and their Cape May pilots, kept to their assigned area at the Five Fathom Bank, which was 25 mi east of Cape Henlopen until the Pilots' Association For The Bay & River Delaware was formed on November 28, 1896.
 This area was ideal for boarding steamers as it was on the direct line from Europe.
 After the Pilots' Association was formed, many of the Delaware pilot boats were purchased or sold.

-When the steamboat Pennsylvania was built in 1896, the J. Henry Edmunds was used as a auxiliary to her.
-The Pennsylvania was purchased by the United States Navy on May 23, 1898 from the Philadelphia Pilots' Association, she was replaced by the two remaining pilot boats the J. Henry Edmunds and Ebe W. Tunnell.
+When the steamboat Pennsylvania was built in 1896, the J. Henry Edmunds was used as an auxiliary to her.
+The Pennsylvania was purchased by the United States Navy on May 23, 1898, from the Philadelphia Pilots' Association, she was replaced by the two remaining pilot boats the J. Henry Edmunds and Ebe W. Tunnell.
 In November 1899, the Philadelphia Pilots' Association placed the J. Henry Edmunds on a railway at the Jackson and Sharp Company for general overhauling and repairs.